 - I re-did all the MCQs that I did incorrectly before.

-- I did 2 practice exams with MCQs from all the different topics.
+- I did 2 practice tests.

 Remember that not passing a section can sometimes be a blessing in disguise.